jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-12-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 12
+title: Euler, "Elements of Algebra", Section I, Chapter 12.
+"Of Square Roots, and of Irrational Numbers resulting from them."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)